excitoon-favorites/apk-manager/README.md

 ### This Project is incomplete.
 More features are coming and more bugs will be fixed.

+### Licensing
 All files in ./Bin are used from the Android Development kit.
 Please view the [Android developement kit license](https://raw.githubusercontent.com/jordanbancino/apk-manager/master/AndroidSDKLicense.txt).

+This excludes the following: signature.keystore, tee.exe, and win32gnu.dll

+Tee.exe and win32gnu.dll are Licensed under the GNU General Public License version 2.0 (GPLv2).

+Signature.keystore is the default signing database used by APK-Manager, which is licensed under the Apache License 2.0.

 ### About APK-Manager
 APK-Manager is a series of scripts to make developing Android apps easier.
 Currently, this project is only availible for Windows, but porting over to Bash is a work in progress.